mininet/mininet/README.md

   tells host h11 to run the command `ifconfig -a`

-* A 'cleanup' command to get rid of junk (interfaces, processes, files in /tmp, etc.) which might be left around by Mininet or Linux.
+* A "cleanup" command to get rid of junk (interfaces, processes, files in /tmp, etc.) which might be left around by Mininet or Linux.
 Try this if things stop working!